 - Strong heroin as well as a strong male character: Have you notice how almost all fantasy books lately have strong heroins and males that are broody but not necessarily special on their own?
 As in, if they were never mentioned in the book, there would be no romance but the remainder of the story wouldn't have to change at all?
 I love Throne of Glass, one of my favorites, but even there...if Rowan didn't exist there would be no romance, but Aelin would still be a bad ass heroin.
 He is an amazing character, but the story does not rely on him.

-Comparison: if you are looking for a comparison think Red Queen (not its second book pls, in my humble opinion that was rather disappointing).
+Comparison: if you are looking for a comparison think Red Queen (not its second book please, only the first.
+In my humble opinion Glass Sword was rather disappointing).

 A little funny and sweet excerpt for you all:

 "How did you find me?"

 He unclenched his jaw to answer. " When Wheatgerm returned to the stables, I followed her tracks until they disappeared.
 And then I heard someone bellowing nonsense, and I knew it must be you."